-I remember asking as a child and teen, “Why is she often mean to me?”
-I now understand that my mom had unhealed childhood wounds of her own, which surfaced in her frustration at being a parent.
+I remember asking, as a child and teen, “Why is she so mean to me?”
+I now understand that my mom had unhealed childhood wounds of her own, which surfaced in her frustration at finding herself a parent.
 As the saying goes, “Hurting people hurt people.”
-Even when they don’t want or mean to.
+Even when they don’t necessarily want or mean to.

 >>> Offer grace, even if you don’t feel your mom deserves it.

 It’s true that forgiveness is more for ourselves than it is for the other person(s).
 Forgiveness gives us freedom.
 This mantra helped me as I worked on forgiving my mom: “She did the best she could.”
 Meaning she did the best she was capable of at the time.